 Beware if you have shared anything against the US government.
-Your visa application can potentially be denied based on your social media activity if it is found to be against visa rules.
+Your visa application can potentially be denied based on your social media activity if it is found to be against the visa rules.

 Share All Facebook Accounts

-You will have to select all the social media accounts including Facebook that you have owned and used in last 5 years.
-If you do not share or hide this information by selecting ‘none’, you are effectively lying on DS160 form.
+You will have to select all the social media accounts including Facebook that you have owned and used in the last 5 years.
+If you do not share or hide this information by selecting ‘none’, you are effectively lying on the DS160 form.

 Note that you are supposed to sign the DS-160 visa application form under penalty of perjury.
-So, explicitly hiding information from US embassy can harm your visa approval chances.
+So, explicitly hiding information from the US embassy can harm your visa approval chances.

 DS160 Social Media FAQs

-Yes, you need to share all your Facebook and Twitter account usernames on form DS-160 that you have used in last 5 years.
+Yes, you need to share all your Facebook and Twitter account usernames on form DS-160 that you have used in the last 5 years.

 Social media account password is NOT required on DS160 form.

-I recommend deleting all your Facebook posts instead of deleting the account if you think your posts may affect your US visa application.
+We recommend deleting all your Facebook posts instead of deleting the account if you think your posts may affect your US visa application.

-Your phone number and email address are NOT required in DS160 social media section.
+Your phone number and email address are not required in DS160 social media section.

-US Visa officer has all the rights and powers to ask you any question about your past, present and future plans during your interview.
+US Visa officer has all the rights and powers to ask you any question about your past, present, and future plans during your interview.

 If he thinks that your social profile contradicts information with respect to your visa application, he can ask you questions.

-Delete All Networking Accounts?
+Delete Social Networking Accounts?

 You are required to share the account details even if closed your account recently or 4 years ago.